Disclaimer: While we provide services nationwide, please note that our treatment facility is situated in Northwest Montana.

 Your Goal

 Your goal is to help your child heal and recover from behavioral and mental health issues.
-In order to do this, it is important for your teen to attend a treatment program that will support this goal; a program that provides quality care and has a proven track record of successfully helping kids recover and reunite with their families.
+To do this, it is important for your teen to attend a treatment program that will support this goal; a program that provides quality care and has a proven track record of successfully helping kids recover and reunite with their families.

 Location, Location, Location